 An effective criminal defense attorney can also prove your innocence by proving that you’ve been wrongfully identified.
 In murder cases weapons are often used and people subsequently become fixated on the weapon and not the person holding the weapon, leading to a number of mistaken identity cases.
 The goal of your criminal defense attorney is to prove that there is reasonable doubt in the identity of the murderer.
 If your criminal defense attorney can show to the court that the prosecutor’s witnesses have doubt about who committed the crime then the outcome will likely be favorable for the defendant.

-Real World Example: Beating a Murder Case (PC 187) at Preliminary, Reduced to Involuntary Manslaughter (PC 192(b))
+Real World Example: Beating a Murder Case at Preliminary, Reduced to PC 192(b)

 In this case, I was successful in arguing that Crazy Horse did act with a conscious disregard for Neighbor’s life because Crazy Horse did not know of his weakened condition due to meth usage.
 Had Crazy Horse known of his weakened condition and attacked him, then he consciously disregarded the dangers to Neighbors’ life.

 The Prosecutor was unsuccessful in arguing for the Felony Murder rule, which means when someone dies during the commission of a felony, the person could be charged with murder even if there was no intention to kill.
 However, the Prosecutor ran into a roadblock with the case of People v.
 Ireland, 70 Cal 2nd, 522 which stands for the proposition that you cannot use burglary with the intent to assault as a basis of felony murder.

 The upshot is that Crazy Horse got lucky.
 He hired Esfandi Law Group, and his PC 187 Murder charge was reduced to PC 192(b), manslaughter.
 Crazy Horse got out of jail the next day, and ran wild like a stallion with in his crazy way!